 2022 Kia Carnival MPV for Sale in West Springfield, MA

-The 2022 Carnival MPV will be offered in five trim levels: LX, LX Seat Package, EX, SX, and SX Prestige.
-The LX and SX Prestige will fit up to seven passengers, while the LX Seat Package, EX, and SX will seat up to eight.
+Kia makes the 2022 Carnival MPV in five trim levels: the LX, LX Seat Package, EX, SX, and SX Prestige.
+The LX and SX Prestige fit up to seven passengers, while the LX Seat Package, EX, and SX seat up to eight.
 As noted, the sole powerplant, a 3.5-liter V6 engine, makes a best-in-class 290 hp and gets an eight-speed automatic transmission.
 All Carnival MPVs are front-wheel drive and can tow up to 3,500 pounds.
-According to the EPA, all trims will return 19 mpg in city driving and 26 mpg on the highway.
+According to the EPA, all trims return 19 mpg in city driving and 26 mpg on the highway.

 LX and LX Seat Package

 The seven-passenger LX starts things off on a high note, with class-leading cargo volume (145.1 cubic feet with the seats folded flat) and a slate of classy standard features.
 It rises above most competing entry-level trims with the likes of remote start, LED headlights, heated side mirrors with integrated turn-signal indicators, power sliding rear doors, proximity entry, push-button ignition, and seven USB ports (six for charging and one for data).
 The removable second-row seats slide and fold, and the third-row seat splits 60/40 with both sides with both sections able to fold flat to make extra space for cargo.
 This trim’s multimedia system also has everything necessary and then some: an 8-inch touchscreen, voice recognition, Apple CarPlay and Android Auto, Bluetooth (hands-free phone and audio streaming), and a six-speaker audio system.